 Homes are at the heart of this community, which is part of Chicago’s historic Bungalow Belt.
-The majority of homes classic Bungalows or single-family homes, with a few condominium buildings.
-The neighborhood’s architecturally significant churches add historic charm.
+The majority of homes are classic bungalows or single-family homes, with a few condominium buildings.
+The neighborhood’s architecturally-significant churches add historic charm.

-The neighborhood’s namesake park in the neighborhood’s center is the largest on the city’s Northwest Side.
-A community gem since 1913, the park has walking trails, playgrounds, wide-open spaces and an Olympic sized pool used in the 1970s for U.S. Olympic Team time trials.
-In addition to indoor and outdoor pools, there are tennis courts, baseball, football and soccer fields, a water park for kids and even a park for your pup.
+Portage Park’s namesake park in the neighborhood’s center is the largest on the city’s Northwest Side.
+A community gem since 1913, the park has walking trails, playgrounds, wide-open spaces and an Olympic-sized pool used in the 1970s for U.S. Olympic Team time trials.

-Along Irving Park Road there is an eclectic mix of restaurants including traditional steakhouses, classic diners and casual coffee shops.
-Mexican restaurants, burgers and beer and old-school buffets are also available.
-In addition to eateries, Irving Park Road is lined with bars from trendy cider houses and breweries to small dives and karaoke hotspots.
+Along Irving Park Road there is an eclectic mix of eateries including traditional steakhouses, Mexican restaurants, classic diners and casual coffee shops.
+There are also bars ranging from trendy cider houses and breweries to small dives and karaoke hotspots.
 Shopping is abundant in the Six Corners area with a resurgence of new shops.

-Portage Park is accessible by the CTA Blue Line’s Montrose Station in the Kennedy Expressway median; and Metra’s Milwaukee District/North stop is just west of the expressway.
+Portage Park is accessible by the CTA Blue Line’s Montrose Station and Metra’s Milwaukee District North stop just west of the expressway.

 at Jefferson Park, Montrose